 Should I declare the gross or net amount?

-Do I need to file a UK tax return for my Government Service Pension?
+Do I need to file a UK tax return?